MIT-SPARK/estimation-contracts/README.md

 The code has been implemented and tested in Matlab R2020a, using a Macbook Pro with maxOS Monterey.
 We expect it to run on any other operating system supporting the dependencies below.

 To run the code, please install the following dependencies.
-Note: it is important to install all the dependencies in the same folder (e.g., all subfolders of a ``code'' folder):
+Note: it is important to install all the dependencies in the same folder (e.g., all subfolders of a ``code`` folder):
 - [CVX with MOSEK](http://cvxr.com/cvx/doc/mosek.html) (tested with CVX Version 2.2)
 - [STRIDE and the Certifiably Robust Perception repository](https://github.com/MIT-SPARK/CertifiablyRobustPerception/) (tested with latest commit, December 10, 2022)
 - [SOSTOOLS](https://github.com/oxfordcontrol/SOSTOOLS) (tested with Version 3.01)